EOxServer/eoxserver/docs/sphinx/en/users/WCS-T_summary.rst

         </wcst:InputCoverages>
     </wcst:Transaction>

 The coverage identifier specified by the ``ows:Identifier`` element is optional.
-When not specified or the identifier cannot be used (most likely because it is already in use by another coverage) a new, unique identifier is generated automatically.
-Thus the WCS-T service is not bound by the user provided identifier and the actual identifier shall be always read from the transaction
+When not specified or not usable (most likely because it is already in use by another coverage) a new, unique identifier is generated automatically.
+Thus the WCS-T service is not bound to the user provided identifier and the actual identifier shall always be read from the transaction response:
-response:

 .. code-block:: xml